 The reporting has led to important reforms.
 Among them: a team of OSHA inspectors visited the plant and verified the Times’ findings.
 They ordered additional improvements and issued $319,000 in fines, one of the highest penalties in Florida in recent years.
 The series additionally won the 2022 Pulitzer Prize for Investigative Reporting, a George Polk Award in the local reporting category, the Frank A. Blethen Award for Local Accountability Reporting from the News Leaders Association and an IRE Award.

 The Taylor Award for Fairness in Journalism honors balanced and impartial news coverage by American journalists and news organizations.
 Members of the Taylor family, who published The Boston Globe from 1872 to 1999, established the $10,000 award in 2001.
 Finalists receive $1,000 each.

-Two other entries have been selected as finalists for the Taylor Award:
+Judges selected two other entries as finalists for the Taylor Award:

 I.F.
 Stone Medal for Journalistic Independence

 Established in 2008, the I.F.
 Stone Medal for Journalistic Independence recognizes journalistic independence and honors the life of investigative journalist I.F.
 Stone.
 The award is presented annually to a journalist whose work captures the spirit of independence, integrity and courage that characterized I.F.
 Stone’s Weekly, published from 1953 to 1971.